ucbrise/flor/README.md

 </div>

 ## Logging your experiments
+FlorDB has a low floor, but a high ceiling.
+This means you can start logging with a single line of code, but you can also log complex experiments with many hyper-parameters and metrics.

 ## Flor Dataframe
 To view the experiment history you logged, open an iPython terminal from the same directory you ran the examples above, as follows: